iLoveTux/aina/README.rst

   1. scanning the template for strings matching the pattern `{%<Source>%}` where `<Source>` is Python source code which is executed (`exec`) within the context of the namespace.
-After execution, `{%<Source>%}` is removed from the output.
-Statement can be one or more Python statements and multi-line strings are allowed.
+During execution, stdout is captured.
+After execution, `{%<Source>%}` is replaced with a string containing the output.
   2. scanning the remaining output for strings matching the pattern `{{<Expression>}}` where `<Expression>` is a Python expression which is replaced with the value to which it evaluates (`eval`)